CRTC tells Bell to follow procedure in request to gain access to Rogers' wireless TTC network

 The Canadian Radio-television and Telecommunications Commission (CRTC) has ordered Bell to follow regular procedures in its request to speed up a ruling to access wireless connectivity on the TTC.

 Bell’s June 15th filing asks the commission to block Rogers from giving its customers wireless access across the TTC until all riders, regardless of provider, can have access.
-Rogers obtained the rights to the infrastructure in April, which was followed by repeated calls for a joint network build from Bell and Telus.
+Rogers obtained the rights to the infrastructure in April.
+This was followed by repeated calls for a joint network build from Bell and Telus, something the TTC also expected, according to The Canadian Press.

 In its application, Bell asked the CRTC to make a ruling by July 14th to avoid any delays on the matter.
 However, the CRTC has rejected that request, stating maintaining its 40-day timeline would be best for the public interest.